grpc/grpc.io/content/en/docs/guides/custom-load-balancing.md

 can also switch to using `round_robin` that connects to every address it gets and rotates through the connected backends for each RPC.
 There are also some other load balancing policies available, but the exact set varies by language.
-If the built-in policies do not meet your needs you can also implement you own custom policy.
+If the built-in policies do not meet your needs you can also implement your own custom policy.

 This involves implementing a load balancer interface in the language you are